Mary P. Koss: Career

-The psychometric properties of the revised SES were rigorously evaluated, and it was found to be highly reliable and valid for use across different demographic groups, reinforcing its continued relevance in sexual violence research (Koss et al., 2024).

 Restorative justice programs

 At the University of Arizona, Koss pioneered a restorative justice program, RESTORE.
 RESTORE is a voluntary conferencing program for adult misdemeanor and felony sexual assault perpetrators who are referred by a prosecutor.
 "The RESTORE Program for Restorative Justice for Sex Crimes: Vision, Process and Outcomes" is published in the Journal of Interpersonal Violence.
 "The paper is the first peer-reviewed quantitative evaluation of RJ conferencing for adult sexual assault."
 Koss and her colleagues from The University of Michigan and Carleton College also collaborated on the article titled, "Campus Sexual Misconduct: Restorative Justice Approaches to Enhance Compliance with Title IX Guidance."
 This article is published in Trauma, Violence and Abuse: A Review Journal.

 Honors and awards

 Koss has received over 20 awards and over 70 recognitions throughout her career.
 Along with her honors and awards, she has been a distinguished member of professional organizations such as the American Psychological Association.
 Koss also was the first recipient and namesake of the Mary P. Koss Profile in Courage Award from the One-in-Four Organization.
 This award will be given to another person annually.
 Her work has also influenced public policy, including her testimony during the drafting of the Violence Against Women Act (VAWA) in 1994, which has become a cornerstone of federal policy on gender-based violence.